farrasnazhif/pweb-a/laundrycrafty/README.md

 - CRUD for customers, services, and transactions.
 - Dashboard with simple stats and Chart.js revenue graph (data from API endpoint).
 - API endpoint `api/transaksi.php` for revenue data (last N days).

-This is a minimal, educational project intended to be extended and secured before production use.